brunobord/stardrifter/stardrifter/galaxy.md

 | 11   | 2.50    |
 | 12   | 3.00    |

+!!! note "Round the price"
     Please note that the prices will be rounded down. e.g.:
     150 * 1.25 = 187.5 = 187

 ### Capital prices